hookey24/pdsnd_github/README.md

 29th December 2018

 ### Project Title
-Bikeshare Stats Across the USA
+Bikeshare Stats in New York City, Washington and Chicago

 ### Description
 Bikeshare displays descriptive statistics on US bikeshare data in 3 major cities